-Any lighting used to illuminate any required off-street parking or loading areas shall be arranged and designed so that the illuminated areas shall be confined to the property where the lighting originates.
+Any exterior lighting shall be arranged and designed so that the lighting will not adversely affect any nearby properties or the public roadway.
 All lighting shall utilize full-cutoff fixtures.
 The maximum height of lighting fixtures shall be 20 feet.

-A lighting plan shall be provided with the site plan review application.
+A lighting plan with a lighting diagram accurate to one-tenth of a foot-candle shall be provided with the site plan review application.
 The plan shall detail the types of lighting, lighting fixtures and show projection areas.
-No "skyglow" or light trespass will be allowed.